-- 1. At least 50% of all external walls (i.e. the entire building, excluding windows and doors) must be constructed from brickwork or a rendered finish. - 2.
-A minimum of two different material finishes must be used on the front facade.. - 3.
-One material, including face brickwork, must not comprise more than 70% of the front facade (excluding windows and doors).
+- At least 50% of external walls (excluding windows and doors) must be constructed from brickwork or a rendered finish. - 2.
+A minimum of three different material finishes must be used on the front facade. - 3.
+One material, including face brickwork, must not comprise more than 50% of the front facade (excluding windows and doors).